 Additional link – Slow running vs fast running for weight loss

 8. Go Long

 Among more than 120,000 runners, the ones logging the greatest amount of weekly mileage were the leanest, according to the National Runners Health Study.

 Hence, if you are serious about getting into the best shape of your life—look and endurance wise—aim to extend your weekly mileage.

-According to a study published by the National Institute of Health, subjects doubled their weight loss when they started keeping tabs on their eating habits.
+A recent study conducted by the National Institute of Health reported that subjects doubled their weight loss when they logged their food intake regularly.

 Strength training will not only help you build a leaner and stronger body, but it’ll also help you become a better runner.

 In fact, athletes who strength train regularly—two to three times per week—increased their leg strength and boosted their endurance, which is vital for weight loss and top performance, according to study published in The Journal of Strength and Conditioning Research.
 That’s why you ought to supplement your road work with a proper strength training program.